 The Key Takeaways

-✓ High risk patients defined as (coronary calcium score >100, established atherosclerotic disease, on statin therapy with TG >150) benefit the most from omega-3s.
+✓ High-risk patients defined as coronary calcium score >100, established atherosclerotic disease, or on statin therapy with TG >150, benefit most.

 Want to know the science?
 Keep reading below 👇